-This is taken from a beta copy of the game, it shows clear evidence of Peru’s previous existence.
-Core spoke of the first level explaining the storyline then that you would be able to choose the start of the adventure set in 4 different locations: India, London, South Pacific, Nevada.
-It’s possible that the first level was originally set in Peru where Lara Croft was supposed to retrieve the first artifact.
+This screenshot was taken from an unfinished beta copy of the game, it shows clear evidence of Peru’s previous existence.
+During a magazine interview, Core Design explained that the first level in Tomb Raider 3 would provide insight into the game’s story.
+Then players would be able to choose the start of their adventure set in 4 different locations: India, London, South Pacific, Nevada.
+It’s possible that the first level may have originally been set in Peru where Lara Croft was supposed to retrieve the first artifact?
+This is purely speculation and is completely unconfirmed.

 Polygons

-Tomb Raider 3 features a debug mode with several functions.
-One of which displays the POLYGON count on-screen so that the developers would know which environments are too large.
+Tomb Raider 3 features an on-screen debug with several functions.
+One of which displays the POLYGON count on-screen so that the developers would know which environments are too large specifically for the PlayStation engine.

 The syntax is as follows: